Education innovation: the good, bad and ugly truth

 Entitled ‘The Good, The Bad and The Ugly Truth About Innovation in Education’, it is being organised by the recently set up education entity Mindful Education Malta under the auspices of Kenneth Vella, Malta’s ambassador to Estonia and Finland.

-He is currently board chairman of the NGO Nordic EdTech Forum - N8 (www.nordicedtechforum.org/) that brings together 200 founders of education innovation initiatives from eight northern European countries with the aim of sharing experience and fostering cooperation to drive education forward.
-In this regard he also regularly collaborates with the UN, EU, Estonian Ministry of Education and Research, People-Centered Internet, and many others.
+He is currently board chairman of the NGO Nordic EdTech Forum - N8 (www.nordicedtechforum.org/) that brings together 200 founders of education innovation initiatives from eight northern European countries to share experience and foster cooperation to drive education forward.
+In this regard, he also regularly collaborates with the UN, EU, Estonian Ministry of Education and Research, People-Centered Internet, and many others.
 He recently also started to work with Dr Vella to facilitate collaboration between Nordic educational entities and Maltese institutions.

 Aro is chairman of the NGO Nordic EdTech Forum that brings together 200 founders of education innovation initiatives from eight northern European countries